 Scheindlin based sanctions on the conduct and culpability of the spoliating party, regardless of the relevance of the documents destroyed, which has caused some to label the opinion as “draconian”.
 In at least one case, Orbit One Communications Inc. v.
 Numerex Corp., 2010 WL 4615547 (S.D.N.Y.
 Oct.
 26, 2010)., Magistrate Judge James C. Francis concluded that sanctions for spoliation must be based on the loss of at least some information relevant to the dispute.
 It will be interesting to see how other cases refer to the Pension Committee case down the road.

 So, what do you think?
-Does your company have ESI hosted in the cloud?
+Is this the most significant eDiscovery case of 2010?
 Please share any comments you might have or if you’d like to know more about a particular topic.